Aircall vs Dialpad: Key Differences Explored

 Which platform is more affordable for small teams?

 Dialpad Connect starts at $15/user/month with no user minimum, making it the lowest entry point.
-Aircall starts at $30/user/month with a 3-user minimum ($90/month minimum spend).
-However, Dialpad's contact center and sales dialer products are priced separately with per-minute charges.
-ZoomInfo offers a permanent free tier (ZoomInfo Lite) with 10 monthly export credits and basic platform access, but paid plans are custom-quoted and designed for mid-market to enterprise teams.
+Aircall starts at $30/user/month with a 3-user minimum, so the minimum spend is $90/month.
+ZoomInfo offers a permanent free tier via ZoomInfo Lite with 10 monthly export credits, and paid plans are priced on consumption credits based on usage.

 Can Aircall or Dialpad help me find new prospects to call?

 Neither Aircall nor Dialpad includes a contact database or prospecting tools.
 They handle calls after you already have contact information.
-ZoomInfo fills this gap with 500M contacts, 135M+ verified phone numbers, and buyer intent data that identifies which companies are researching solutions like yours.
+ZoomInfo fills this gap with 500M contacts, 135M+ verified phone numbers, and buyer intent data that identifies which companies are actively researching solutions like yours.
 ZoomInfo's GTM Workspace provides AI-drafted outreach and prioritized account feeds that tell reps who to contact next.
+For sales teams evaluating phone-adjacent alternatives, the Aircall alternatives and Dialpad alternatives guides include options that bundle contact data with calling.

 How helpful was this article?